Errynrope/Errynrope/README.md

 - 👋 Hi, I’m @Errynrope
 - 👀 I’m interested in Technology
-- 🌱 I’m currently in school
+- 🌱 I’m currently in school (uhhh)
 - 📫 How to reach me  Reach me by email:ropejay37@gmail.com
 - 💕🥗My favourite food is chiken koma 1 🌶️(pepper)